Apple Repair Centre Apparently Linked to Flood of False 911 Calls

 “The times when it’s greatly impacting us is when we have other emergencies happening and we may have a dispatcher on another 911 call that may have to put that call on hold to triage the incoming call,” Hudson said.

-Apple introduced a feature with iOS 11 that makes it easier to call for help if you find yourself in an unsafe situation.
+Apple introduced a feature with iOS 11 that makes it if you find yourself in an unsafe situation.
 Emergency SOS will call contacts and local emergency services after the sleep/wake button is pressed five times in rapid succession.

 Apple said it’s looking into the matter.